 The Haze Craze is here to stay and is just going to grow bigger in the coming months.
 While a few Los Angeles area breweries have been getting a lot of attention for the style, I want to focus this post on where you can find the haze in San Diego.
-I hope to do new posts throughout the year as this information changes rapidly.
+I will continue to update this poss throughout the years as this information changes rapidly.

 1) Modern Times Brewing